 On Saturday 2 November 2019 from 14h to 17h30, the Biennale of Tangible Image organizes to the Media Library Marguerite Duras an afternoon of meetings and discussions about new practices photographs, the history of experimental photography and the advent of new tools digital.
 Are invited: two artists presented in the flagship exhibition of the 2018 Biennale, as well as theorists, historians and critics specialized in photography, contemporary art and digital art.

 115 Street of Bagnolet, 75020 Paris

-Born in 1985, Juliette-Andréa Elie lives between Brazil and France.
+Born in 1985, Juliette-Andréa Elie lives and works in Paris.
 She graduated from ESBANM in Nantes (2010)

 and Concordia University in Montreal.